 Why me?
 Why now?

 In these uncertain times, many of us are wondering how to connect and serve more deeply.
-During these weeks when you may have some extra time on your hands, we welcome you to take a moment to learn about an exciting and meaningful team-based mentoring model that we have recently launched at Mountain Home, called Open Table.
+During this unprecedented period, we welcome you to take a moment to learn about an exciting and meaningful team-based mentoring model that we have recently launched at Mountain Home, called Open Table.

-Note: Although we are not currently hosting in-person training or meetings, Mountain Home is committed to using this “work from home” period to set up one-on-one phone conversations with community members interested in this opportunity, and doing the Open Table volunteer training and group meetings online as needed and outside using social distancing to ensure everyone’s health and safety.
+Although we are not currently hosting in-person training or meetings, Mountain Home is committed to using the social distancing period to set up one-on-one phone conversations with community members interested in this opportunity, and doing the Open Table volunteer training and group meetings online as needed and outside using social distancing to ensure everyone’s health and safety.
 Although the currently situation presents new challenges, we see these community-building efforts as more important than ever, as the young families we serve are particularly vulnerable to the fallout of this crisis and will have an even greater need for a team of practical and relational support.

 What is Open Table?

 The national Open Table model helps individuals experiencing poverty and social isolation connect with community resources and develop a network of social support.
 Each young mom served has a “table” of 6-8 volunteers who meet with them weekly as a group over the course of one year.
 They are also encouraged to socialize outside of meetings – having dinner together, babysitting kids, etc. This year of service helps young moms advance their life goals and creates the ideal conditions for forming natural, lasting relationships.